kmkumaran/purchasing/README.md

     ↪	end

-**Step 14.** Now that the recipe is written, we can upload the cookbooks to the Chef server.
+**Step 13.** Now that the recipe is written, we can upload the cookbooks to the Chef server.
 From the command line, run:

-    knife cookbook upload purchasing chef-client apt
+    knife cookbook upload apt chef-client purchasing

 Now that we have a recipe created and all of the dependencies installed, we can upload our cookbooks and recipes to the Chef server with the knife upload command.